Skip to Content

 11. Birman Cat Breed

-This adorable breed is characterised by its darker face which contrasts with a generally white body.
-The Birman’s bushy tail and paws are also usually dark as are the insides of their ears.
-All of this is offset by gorgeous blue eyes.
+This adorable breed is characterized by its darker face, which contrasts with a generally white body.
+The Birman’s bushy tail and paws are also usually dark, as are the insides of their ears.
+All of this is offset by gorgeous blue eyes, making them one of the cute fluffy cats everyone adores.

 Birmanese Domestic Cat

-These affectionate and gentle cats were bred to be companions so they are happiest with human companion and spending time with their favourite humans.
+These affectionate and gentle cats were bred to be companions, so they are happiest spending time with their closest human.

 Birman cat at home on sunny day

-They tend to be happiest when indoors and best suited to this type of lifestyle.
-Many owners find them so adorable they end up with a second Birman and this breed loves the company of other kitties as well as humans.
+They tend to be happiest indoors and are best suited to this lifestyle.
+Many owners find them so adorable they end up with a second Birman, and this breed loves the company of other kitties as well as humans.

 12. Scottish Fold

-Scottish Fold cats, named for their unusual folded ears and striking, yellowish-orange eye colors, these kitties just love to be around people.
-These easy-going cats have a great personality and get along with anyone.
+Scottish Fold cats, named for their unusual folded ears and striking, yellowish-orange eyes, are kitties that love being around people.
+These easy going cats have great personalities and get along with anyone.

 Scottish fold cat with yellow eyes one of the big eyed cat breeds